abea3costa/Portfolio/README.md

 - Source: JustIT Data Technician Bootcamp: [World Health Organisation (WHO) cancer rates 1990-2008](Day_2_Task_2_Health_Survey.twbx)

 ## Methodology
-- Visualisation: The dashboard contains a heatmap, a table, a pie chart and several bar charts, to visually represent key insights regarding cancer rates across the globe, making it easier to identify a growing trend over time and risk factor patterns.
+- Visualisation: The dashboard contains a heatmap, a table, a pie chart, colunm and bar charts, to visually represent key insights regarding cancer rates across the globe, making it easier to identify a growing trend over time and risk factor patterns.
 - User-Friendly Interface: The dashboard is designed with a user-friendly interface, ensuring easy navigation and accessibility.
 - Customizable: The dashboard is highly customizable, allowing users to add or modify charts and tables based on specific changes in data.